Makhanda, South Africa

 The Urban Impact

 The first immigrants to arrive in what they then named Grahamstown were the colonizers in 1812.
 The town was a small military outpost to safeguard the eastern frontier of the then British-controlled Cape Colony.
 It was named after Lieutenant Colonel John Graham who established the fort.
 However, these occupiers did not settle on vacant land as there were Xhosa communities living on it.
 That is why on 22 April 1819 the Battle of Grahamstown was fought between the British and the Xhosa led by Makana.
-Interestingly, the city’s most significant building is the controversial 1820 Settlers Monument on Gunfire Hill built in honor of the occupiers (seen on the cover picture above).
+Interestingly, the city’s most significant building is the controversial 1820 Settlers Monument on Gunfire Hill built in honor of the occupiers (seen on the picture above).

 The Makhanda Railway Station is on the now-defunct network which used to connect the city to Port Alfred and Port Elizabeth and has the status of a provincial heritage site.
 The last train to pass through Makhanda was in 2009.
 People who came to work, study, and settle in the city in the past have great memories of the train station as it was where they first entered the city and felt a rush of optimism.
 Nowadays people can only access Makhanda by road.
 The most popular form of transport are the long-distance buses connecting the town to Durban, Cape Town, Johannesburg, Bloemfontein, and Pretoria.